Degrees Offered

 Apply ethical reasoning to create sustainable, and socially and environmentally responsible art and design solutions.

-Learning Outcomes for Media X
+Learning Outcomes for Media Arts and Production:

 - Create Multilayered Content.
 Synthesize and apply knowledge from the liberal arts to produce culturally relevant, effective content.